UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 3) Calculate depth for all variant positions in BED file
 4) Merge depth files into analysis specific .tsv files

-Note: change path to binairy for samtools in the script: samtools=/path/to/samtoolsript assumes binairy of samtools in path (tested with samtools 1.17)
+Note: change /path/to/samtooltools in vcf_parse_merge_depth.sh to excecutable/binary or docker/singularity command of samtools (tested with samtools 1.17)
 Alternatively change this to docker/singularity command.

 ```bash
 sh vcf_parse_merge_depth.sh -o <path_to_output_folder> -i <path_to_input_folder>
 ```
 * path_to_output_folder = path to output folder
 * path_to_input_folder =  path to input folder.
 Input folder should contain SMA/ and 1000G/ folder.
-Within SMA/ and 1000/ specific samplefolder should excist.
+Within SMA/ and 1000/ specific samplefolder should exist.
 Within each samplefolder clair3/ and bam_files_haplotagged_split/ should be present. clair3/ folder includes the clair3 VCF and index, bam_files_haplotagged_split/ contains the haplotype specific BAM files + index.

 Note:
 * the script contains specific regex for SMA/1000G sampleIDs used in the manuscript.
 These need to be changed if other sampleID are used.
 * vcf_parse_merge_depth.sh will run vcf_parser.py and merging_variant_depth_files.py

-vcf_parse_merge_depth.sh will produce SMA/vcf_depth_merged_all_haps.tsv TSV file that will be the input file of step 2.
+vcf_parse_merge_depth.sh will produce SMA/vcf_depth_merged_all_haps.tsv TSV file that will be the input file of step 4.2, 4.5, and 4.6.

-### 4.2) SNV_analysis_paraphase.R to determine SMN_copy_type based on PSV13 and output TSV file with variants
+### 4.2) SNV_analysis_paraphase.R to determine SMN_copy_type based on PSV13

+The output of this script will result in two .tsv files:
+{prefix}_haplotypes_copy_type.tsv	outputs SMN1, SMN2, of NA of SMN_copy_type for each sample based on PSV13
+{prefix}_SNVs_pivoted_paraphase_suppl_made_in_R.tsv	table of variants for each position for each sample These output TSV files will be used in step 4.4.

 Note: script was runned and tested using rocker tidyverse v4.4 image.